Archive-name: RGP_FAQ.RTF

 I don't think there a coke machine / soda newsgroup.

-Postin's on shuffle alleys (bowlin' games), like, and electro-mechanical gun games
+Postin's on shuffle alleys (bowlin' games), man, and electro-mechanical gun games

 also come up from time to time.